-Assemblies take place in the cafeteria, the gymnasium, and the cluster areas.
+Assemblies Assemblies take place in the cafeteria, the gymnasium, and the cluster areas.

 The students' responsibilities are to:

-- walk quietly into the assembly area
+• walk quietly into the assembly area

-- remain seated during assemblies as appropriate
+• remain seated during assemblies as appropriate

-- keep feet off walls and chairs
+• keep feet off walls and chairs

-- listen politely to all performances
+• listen politely to all performances

-- express appreciation in appropriate ways
+• express appreciation in appropriate ways

 Note: The same rights and responsibilities apply when a student attends any school functions or events on or off school property.
-Students who fail to behave appropriately will be asked to leave the function/removed from the event.
+Students who fail to behave appropriately will be acked to leave the function/semanad from the quest.
+Their presents will be actified

+be asked to leave the function/removed from the event.
 Their parents will be notified.

-Field trips, and out of school activities

-Field trips, school activities and any school-sponsored trips provide enrichment and learning beyond the classroom and are important to the healthy growth and development of students.
-Attending these activities is a privilege which may be revoked for any inappropriate school behavior.
+Field trips, and out-of-school activities Field trips, school activities, and any school-sponsored trips provide enrichment and learning beyond the classroom and are important to the healthy growth and development of students.
+Attending these activities is a privilege that may be revoked for any inappropriate school behavior.
 School behavioral guidelines, regulations, policies, and procedures are in effect on any school-sponsored activity or trip.

-When a student then the parent or guardian must wants to participate in a field trip, sign the NPS blanket field trip permission form or a form that is sent home for that event. requires medication on a field trip, sign a permission slip in order to allow a teacher or guardian to administer medication during the trip. requires medication for extended or overnight field trips, provide a clearly labeled container and directions for administering the medication. give the medication directly to the teacher who is supervising the field trip.

-Please contact the school nurse if you have any questions or concerns.

-Parents interested in volunteering to chaperone a field trip must complete a CORI prior to the trip.

-Note: Students who do not conform to the above responsibilities on overnight or extended trips will be sent home at the parents' expense.
+When a student then the parent or guardian must wants to participate in a field trip, sign the NPS blanket field trip permission form or a form that is sent home for that event. requires medication on a field trip, sign a permission slip in order to allow a teacher or guardian to administer medication during the trip. requires medication for extended or overnight field trips, provide a clearly labeled container and directions for administering the medication. • give the medication directly to the teacher who is supervising the field trip.
+Please contact the school nurse if yo u have any questions or concerns.
+Parents interested in volunteering to the trip. chaperone a field trip must complete a CORI prior to Note: Students who do not conform trips will be sent home at the parent's to the above responsibilities on overnight or extended s expense.

-Telephones

-Permission to use the main office telephones may be given in case of emergency.
+Telephones Permission to use the main office telephones may be given in case of emergency.
 Classroom phones may be used with the teacher's permission only and exclusively for school-related calls.
-Cell phones may not be used during school hours at any time.
+Cell phones and connected watches may not be used during school hours at any time.

-Textbooks and School Property

-Books, materials, electronic devices and equipment used in school by students are the sole property of the school.
+Textbooks and School Property Books, materials, electronic devices, and equipment used in school by students are the sole property of the school.
 They should be treated with respect.
 Note: Students and parents/guardians are responsible for the replacement cost of any book, material, or equipment (or other school property) that has been lost, is unaccounted for, or is defaced or damaged by the student.
 (Chapter 226, revised statutes, State of Massachusetts, Sec.
 98).